zachmilan/UM-LED/README.md

 ---

 ### Next Steps:
 Finishing the remote firmware is my current goal.
-Once complete, I will continue schematic design for the LED display, after which layout will occur.
+Once complete, I will continue schematic design for the LED display, after which layout will commence.

 ### More details
 I wrote a full, more formal design proposal when beginning this project — see [UM-LED Design Proposal (PDF)](UM-LED_Design_Proposal.pdf).
 The main idea is still intact, though it may not reflect the full design once done (for example, the accelerometer was an afterthought and hence is not included in the proposal).